alliyah95/discrete-math-tools/README.md

 # Discrete Math Tools
-A collection of tools for solving simple Discrete Math prolems.
+A collection of tools for simple Discrete Math topics.

 ---